KrauseFx/instapipe/README.md

 The above metrics should only give you a rough idea on how many people have watched stories, no personal data is stored from the users, I don't want this to be the reason to add a cookie warning to a website.

+## Can I use it?

+For now, you'll have to be an engineer to be able to use it, as instapipe.net is completely self-hosted.
+Check out the [GitHub repo](https://github.com/krausefx/instapipe) to access instructions and the source code, in particular [`DEVELOPMENT.md`](https://github.com/KrauseFx/instapipe/blob/master/DEVELOPMENT.md).

+If you're not an engineer, and are interested in using this on your website, via a Telegram channel or another platform, please drop me a message on [Twitter@KrauseFx](https://twitter.com/KrauseFx) or [Instagram@KrauseFx](https://instagram.com/KrauseFx), so I can see if demand is there to put in the extra work to provide instapipe as a service.

 ## Potential

 This is just the beginning, highly optimized for what I needed the bot for.
 There are so many other interesting things that could be built on top.